SpencerCDixon/spencercdixon.github.io/source/blog/2016-01-12-test-driven-react-tutorial.html.markdown

 // test/components/CommentList.spec.js
 import React from 'react';

-// Once we set up Karma to run our tests through webpack
-// we will no longer need to have these long relative paths import CommentList from 'components/CommentList';               // new import statement
+import CommentList from 'components/CommentList';               // new import statement
 // import CommentList from '../../src/components/CommentList';  // old import statement